RitaCurado/Thesis-Linked-Product-Data/README.md

 To run this project add it to eclipse as a Java Project;
 Open the GUI.java class and press run;

-There will be open a simple user interface.
+There will be open a user interface.

-The searches can be made in three different ways: given the drug name, code or active substance.
+The searches can be made in two different ways: given the drug name or active substance.

-After that search it is possible to select some specific information that dinamically appear on the bottom of the user interface window.
+There are two data sources of information that can be selected simultaneously.
+Besides that, the user can see the existent properties of the different data sources and also choose which of those properties he want to be presented in a table format.